kirankaushalkopalley/Python-for-Data-Analysis--NUMPY-/README.md

 ## Documentation

-This repository is a collection of all the different use-cases which involve functions in Arrays (both 1D & 2D), how to use array indexing and accordingly selecting the values within an Array.
+This repository is a collection of all the different use-cases which involve functions in Arrays (both 1D & 2D), how to use the array indexing and accordingly selecting the values within an Array.

 Along with the basic transformations, we can also use several mathematical operations